riley-hendrickson/Stack-Pulse/README.md

 ### GET `/keywords/top`

-Returns the most frequently appearing keywords across all scraped job postings.
+Returns the most frequently appearing keywords across all scraped job postings (the value for each keyword is the amount of job postings that keyword appears in).

 **Query parameters:**